 Mary-Anne: There are many different kinds of water features you can include, such as pond-less features, water runs, swimming ponds.
 It’s a real draw to the outside.
 You can sit there and look at the water and it’s very gratifying.

-ATH: Can we explore the appeal of containers?
+ATH: Can we explore the appeal of outdoor containers?

 Cindy: I love them because they can be very simple, but they can also be dramatic with big tropical foliage; they don’t even need to have a lot of flowers.